ex0-tekk/Legend-of-SkyrimVR/README.md

 ---

-It is CRITICAL to have a 100% fresh install of SkyrimVR available & ready to play, It is also CRITICAL to have your SkyrimVR game installed in a folder OUTSIDE of  C:/Program Files  and  C:/Program Files (x86) <- ignore these 2 folders for the entire process of this install guide, due to possible admin rights restrictions.
+It is **CRITICAL to have a 100% fresh install of SkyrimVR available & ready to play**, It is also **CRITICAL** to have your **SkyrimVR game installed in a folder OUTSIDE of  C:/Program Files  and  C:/Program Files (x86)** <- ignore these 2 folders for the entire process of this install guide, due to possible **admin rights restrictions.**

 - Steam does not easily allow for new install folders, simply follow [**This Easy Guide**](https://drive.google.com/drive/folders/1lOBFqblzA23AbXFz-usTejOKR5UFsPjA?usp=sharing) to change that.